-There are 165 affordable apartments in Rice Lake that offer reduced rents to low-income households.
+There are 156 low-income apartments in Rice Lake that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |Rice Lake Housing Authority||Section 8 Housing Choice Voucher (HCV); Public Housing|

 |Barron County Housing Authority||Section 8 Housing Choice Voucher (HCV)|

 Rice Lake features 234 income based apartments.
 Tenants of income based apartments typically pay no more than 30% of their income towards rent and utilities.